 TGbe editor: Change the 2nd paragraphs as follows (track change on):

 The S0KH interacts with the IEEE 802.1X functional block (see Figure 4-24 (Portion of the ISO/IEC basic reference model covered in this standard) in 4.9 (Reference model)) to receive the MSK resulting from an EAP authentication or the FILS-FT resulting from a FILS authentication.
 The S1KH interacts with the IEEE 802.1X entity to open the Controlled Port.
-Both the S0KH and S1KH interactions with the IEEE 802.1X entity occur within the SME of a STA.
+Both the S0KH and S1KH interactions with the IEEE 802.1X entity occur within the SME of a STA or a non-AP MLD.

 Capability and policy advertisement

 TGbe editor: Insert the following paragraph after the first paragraph as follows (track change on):

 The FT capability is advertised in the Beacon and Probe Response frames by including the MDE.
-The MDE is advertised in the Beacon and Probe Response frames to indicate the MDID, FT capability, and the FT policy.
+The MDE is advertised in the Beacon and Probe Response frames to indicate the MDID, FT capability, and the FT policy.All APs affiliated with an AP MLD shall advertise the same MDE and at least one common AKM for which the Authentication type column indicates FT authentication.

 FT initial mobility domain association

 Overview

 TGbe editor: Change the first and second paragraphs as follows (track change on):

-The FT initial mobility domain association is the first (re)association in the mobility domain, where the SME of the STA enables its future use of the FT procedures.
+The FT initial mobility domain association is the first (re)association in the mobility domain, where the SME of the STA or non-AP MLD enables its future use of the FT procedures.

 FT initial mobility domain association is typically the first association within the ESS.
-In addition to Association Request and Response frames, Reassociation Request and Response frames are supported in the initial mobility domain association to enable both FT and non-FT APs to be present in a single ESS.
+In addition to Association Request and Response frames, Reassociation Request and Response frames are supported in the initial mobility domain association to enable both FT and non-FT APs or AP MLDs to be present in a single ESS.

+NOTE– For MLO, the non-AP MLD and AP MLD include the Basic variant Multi-Link element in all Authentication and (Re)Association Request/Response frames.
+The Basic variant Multi-Link element includes the MLD address for the respective MLD and is used to establish the security association.

 TGbe editor: Change 13.4.2 as follows (track change on):